lajh87/lfedb/data-raw/naomprss/naomprss_2008_7_16.md

 </Tbody>
 </Table>

-# SECTION 5: HISTORY UP to MAIN GATE APPROVAL
+# SECTION 5: HISTORY UP TO MAIN GATE APPROVAL

 ## 5a.
 Description of the Assessment Phase